Yunique33/sql-academy-solutions/english.md

 </details>

-51. Добавьте товар с именем "Cheese" и типом "food" в список товаров (Goods).
+51. Add a product with the name "Cheese" and the type "food" to the list of goods (Goods).
     [(link)](https://sql-academy.org/en/trainer/tasks/51)

 <details>